TAN-OpenLab/FTCF-NET/README.md

 Aiming at the problem of violent video detection, we propose a FTCF-Block which can fuse local spatial and full temporal features, and propose a FTCF-Net architecture based on FTCF-Block for violent video prediction.

 ## Demo for FTCF-NET
+You can find a demo video from "https://www.bilibili.com/video/BV1uA41137u2/"

 [![IMAGE ALT TEXT](./pics/video-demo-cut.png)](https://www.bilibili.com/video/BV1uA41137u2/ "video demo")

 ## Dependency Package